Flikken Maastricht: Premise

-On 24 November 2006 it was published that Victor Reinier and ex-GTST-actress Angela Schijf would play a main role on the show.
+On 24 November 2006, it was published that Victor Reinier and Angela Schijf who formerly starred on long-running soap opera Goede tijden, slechte tijden would play a main role on the show.
 On the same day, the contracts with the city of Maastricht and the police of Limburg-Zuid were signed.
-On 18 March 2007 the complete cast was announced.
+On 18 March 2007, the complete cast was announced.

 The first episode of the series aired on 3 September 2007 at 10:00pm by the Dutch broadcast organisation TROS on channel Nederland 1.
 13 weeks later, on 26 November, the last episode of the first season was aired.
 The first season had an average of 1,314,000 viewers per episode, and on 20 March 2008 it was released on DVD.

 Since 2 September 2008, the series has also aired in Belgium, on Channel 1.
 On average, 737,000 Belgian viewers watched the first season.
 The second season aired in Belgium in autumn 2010.
 The show is also aired in Italy, under the title Flikken - Coppia in Giallo, with Italian voice-overs.
 The first season was viewed by 1,100,000 on average in Italy.

 In 2009, the third and fourth seasons were recorded.
 The third season started on 30 October 2009 and had 10 episodes.
 The fourth season was aired directly after the third season.
 The reason for this is unknown.

 In the beginning of 2010, TROS announced that they had ordered to produce the fifth season.
 This season also had 10 episodes.
 The recordings started at the end of May 2010.
 The first episode aired on 7 January 2011.
-In the fifth season, Will van Kralingen (hoofdinspecteur Ellis Flammand) came back after she had to leave earlier due to medical reasons.
+In the fifth season, Will van Kralingen (hoofdinspecteur Ellis Flammand) came back after she had to leave earlier for medical reasons.